Louise Blain

-Price and size are of course going to be important considerations, and that's why we've selected a variety of TVs across all the price points – and if the perfect budget TV for you isn't here, we suggest checking out our guide to the best TVs under £1000.
+Price and size are of course going to be important considerations, and that's why there's a variety of TVs across all the price points – and if the perfect budget TV for you isn't here, we suggest checking out our guide to the best TVs under £1000.

 There are many great options when it comes to the best gaming TV, but this list is specifically for those that work best with PS5 (if you use Microsoft's console, check out the best Xbox Series X TVs).
-From Sony to Samsung to LG, here are our top picks:
+Without any further ado, here are my top picks:

 T3's Top Picks